Habitat Management and Access on Wildlife Management Areas

 - wildlife photography, and

 DEC strives to provide a variety of habitat types in harmony with the dominant local ecology, wildlife needs, and management history.
 Management actions commonly undertaken at WMAs include:

 - restoring Karner blue butterfly populations by reestablishing pine barrens habitat;

 - maintaining high quality habitat for Ruffed Grouse, American Woodcock, and other wildlife by creating forest openings (DEC's Young Forest Initiative will dramatically increase young forest habitat for both rare and game species);

-- re-establishing grassland habitat, which benefits a variety of nesting songbirds such as bobolinks and meadowlarks as well as game birds such as ring-necked pheasants, by mowing, removing hedgerows and woody brush, and controlling invasive species; and
+- re-establishing grassland habitat, which benefits a variety of nesting songbirds such as Bobolinks and Eastern Meadowlarks as well as game birds such as Ring-necked Pheasants, by mowing, removing hedgerows and woody brush, and controlling invasive species; and

 - maintaining impoundments for waterfowl and wading bird reproduction as well as for fishing.